 Carmen Maria Machado’s short story collection, Her Body and Other Parties, has been called “beautifully atmospheric and weird, sometimes funny, sometimes heartbreaking—and full of knife-sharp commentary on living as a woman in the world” (Electric Literature).
-It was a finalist for the National Book Award and has since been optioned by FX.
-Her memoir, In the Dream House, will be released in the fall of 2019.
+Her forthcoming memoir, In the Dream House, is Machado’s engrossing and wildly innovative account of a relationship gone bad, and a bold dissection of the mechanisms and cultural representations of psychological abuse.

 In 2018, the New York Times included Her Body and Other Parties in a list of “15 remarkable books by women that are shaping the way we read and write fiction in the 21st century,” and Parul Sehgal called it “a love letter to an obstinate genre that won’t be gentrified.
 It’s a wild thing, this book, covered in sequins and scales.”
 In Jane Dykema’s viral essay on Machado’s opening story “The Husband Stitch,” Dykema writes, “it’s unlike teaching any other story… There is a truth in the tales that I recognize viscerally but have never been taught.”